 Overall, there is broad support and enthusiasm for an updated policy that accounts for all modes of travel and a broader array of outcomes beyond the level of vehicle congestion.
 Stakeholders also broadly supported the project objectives and the need for an updated policy.
-See Attachment 1 for the project objectives adopted in the work plan by JPACT and the Metro Council in 2019.
+See Attachment 3 for the project objectives adopted in the work plan by JPACT and the Metro Council in 2019 with MPAC support.